Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

 \section{Application Domains of Approximate Computing}

-In this section, we introduce the error-tolerant application domains that have been systematically examined for Approximate Computing.
-At first, we classify per domain the works presented in Part I \cite{mysurvey_pt1} and Part II of our survey (Table \ref{tb_app}), and discuss approximation opportunities and representative techniques for each domain.
-Next, we analyze the case studies of each domain, and we report benchmark suites and error / Quality-of-Service (QoS) metrics that are widely used.
+This section introduces the error-tolerant application domains that have been systematically examined for Approximate Computing.
+Table \ref{tb_app} classifies per domain the works presented in Part I \cite{mysurvey_pt1} and Part II of the survey, while approximation opportunities and representative techniques for each domain are discussed.
+Furthermore, the case studies of each domain are analyzed, and widely used benchmark suites and error / Quality-of-Service (QoS) metrics are reported.